The Makita XLC02R1B addresses one of the most significant issues that cordless vacuums have – charging time.

 It has a 2-stage cloth filtration system that surprisingly performs even if it clean a lot of fine dust.

 While other vacuums will struggle with cleaning sawdust, this will not.

 Not for tall folks

 The overall length of this vacuum is just a shade under 40″ if you include the extension wand.

 This short compared to other stick vacuums, so if you’re over six feet tall, you will have to bend down to use this on floors.

 Attachments and Accessories

-You can store the crevice tool on a clip attached on the wand (see photo above).
+You can store the crevice tool on a clip attached to the wand (see photo above).

-It will take roughly 25 minutes to fully charge the 18 volt lithium ion battery which is 10 minutes more than the previous model but Makita says that this version has a system called the Star Protection Computer controls that protect against overloading and over-discharging.
+It will take roughly 25 minutes to fully charge the 18-volt lithium-ion battery, which is 10 minutes more than the previous model.
+Still, Makita says that this version has a system called the Star Protection Computer controls that protect against overloading and over-discharging.